 This page contains everything you need to know about the program.
-Below you will find information about eligibility criteria and how to apply, frequently asked questions, and the application form.
+Below you will find information about eligibility criteria and how to apply.
 Please read all the materials to determine whether you are eligible to apply.

 The criteria outlined below will be used to determine eligibility for the Remote Worker Grant Program.
 Applicants must meet all criteria to be eligible.

 - New remote worker must be an individual who is a full-time employee as defined by the employer and who receives a W-2 from their employer.

 - New remote worker must become a full-time resident of Vermont on or after January 1, 2019.

 - New remote worker must perform the majority of their employment duties remotely from a home office or co-working space in Vermont.

 - New remote worker must have incurred qualifying remote worker expenses.
 “Qualifying Remote Worker Expenses” is defined as actual costs a new remote worker incurred for relocation to Vermont and/or one or more of the following that are necessary to perform their employment duties that are not already reimbursed by the employer: computer software or hardware, broadband access or upgrade, membership in a co-working or similar space.

 - New remote workers may be eligible to receive a reimbursement grant upon receipt by the Agency of Commerce and Community Development of the Remote Worker Grant Program application with documentation supporting the qualifying expenses and proof of residency.
 Applications must be received complete and error free to be eligible.

 HOW TO APPLY